nkitner/KiU-NetProject/README.md

 # KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation

-This repository is a reproducibility project for [KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation](https://arxiv.org/abs/2030.12345).

 This repository reflects our most up-to-date work in reproducing the paper [KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation](https://paperswithcode.com/paper/kiu-net-overcomplete-convolutional).

 This is not a finished product.